Building Inspection Myths

 Ultimately, that is your decision to make.

-You can use this report to inform your decision.
-This report can be used as evidence when negotiating the price.
+This report can also be used as evidence when negotiating the price.